 Take a look at 5 Myths About Video Learning to learn more about problems and misconceptions around video learning.

-Our survey identified four key aspects teachers are seeking in an educational video platform.
+Our survey identified four key aspects teachers want from an educational video platform.
 The solution teachers want needs to:

 1. Provide video suggestions (71%) – Recommend content that would match the search inquiry

 2. Ability to organize (67%) – Permit teachers to organize videos into groups and store videos